-I believe that I can feel the mood of the persons in a room to a certain extend.
+I believe that I can feel the mood of the persons in a room to a certain extent.
 Without special effort.
 I get these impressions intuitively.
 It’s just there.
-However, in a virtual room I do not trust my impression and often I do not get a good one, even if all persons have enabled their video feed.
+However, in a virtual room, I do not trust my impression and often I do not get a good one, even if all persons have enabled their video feed.
 Maybe it’s just a matter of practice.
 Nevertheless, the face is what we see in a video stream and never the whole body.
 I think I miss legs, feet, arms and hands.
 Maybe also some sound.
 I don’t know.
-Furthermore in some situation persons hide their video stream.
+Furthermore, in some situations, people hide their video stream.
 For a short moment or even a longer period.
 This is not possible in a physical meeting.

 Technology might help in the future, but right now we have to live with the capabilities of the current technologies.

 I mentioned earlier that I like to give a talk in front of a real audience.
 A virtual setup is better than nothing, but not more.
 At a conference, there are a variety of opportunities to connect with people you know and people you don’t know.
 It’s natural.
 It’s the way we are used to interact.
 It is often the basis for future (virtual) collaboration.